Healthy Beverages for Children's Meals

 Please send me a copy of the report detailing each establishment in Longmont that is offering a kids menu and what the default beverage is.
 The report should detail printed menus (in restaurant and mailed), menus in mobile apps, and menus found online.

-I don’t have a screen name asked almost 3 years ago
+I don’t have a screen name asked over 3 years ago

 Thank you for interest and request.